coderabbitai/dotfiles/README.md

 - Vi mode: Press `ESC` to enter Vi `NORMAL` mode.
 Cool tip - while in normal mode, press `vv` to switch to visual mode (it will open `nvim` editor) and in that mode you can use GitHub Copilot to build sophisticated commands using AI!
-- Prompt flags: Type `yazpt_explain_git` to understand meaning of various flags in the prompt.
+- Prompt flags: Type `yazpt_explain_git` to understand the meaning of various flags in the prompt.
 - Forgit: You can use `forgit` as an interactive frontend for various git commands.
 E.g. try `git forgit log`.
 - iTerm2 integration: On macOS, please install iTerm2 shell